 Subdivision Surface Modifier¶

 The Subdivision Surface Modifier is used to split the faces of a mesh into smaller faces giving a smooth appearance.
 Using this modifier, enables you to model complex smooth surfaces with simple, low-vertex meshes.
-This allows high resolution mesh modeling without the need to save and maintain huge amounts of data and gives a smooth organic look to the object.
+This allows modeling of high resolution meshes without the need to save and maintain huge amounts of data and it gives a smooth organic look to the object.

 This process creates virtual geometry that is generated non-destructively without modifying the original mesh, but it can be converted to real geometry that you could edit with the Apply button.

 Also, like the rest of the Modifiers, order of execution has an important bearing on the results.
 For this, see the documentation on the modifier stack.

 Keep in mind that this is a different operation than its companion, Smooth Shading.
 You can see the difference between the two in the grid image below.

 The Subdivision Surface Modifier does not allow you to edit the new subdivided geometry without applying it, but the Multiresolution Modifier does (in sculpt mode).

 This toggle button allows you to choose the subdivision algorithm:

 - The default option, subdivides and smooths the surfaces.
 According to its Wikipedia page, the “arbitrary-looking formula was chosen by Catmull and Clark based on the aesthetic appearance of the resulting surfaces rather than on a mathematical derivation.”